bdfd/Desmos_Plot_Picture/README.md

 ### Final tweaks

-If your plot contains too much, or too little details, you may need to change the value in line 13 and 14 of `desmos_plot.py`
+If your plot contains too much, or too little detail, you may need to change the value in line 13 and 14 of `desmos_plot.py`

 ## Demo video